 V2-One Skate: too fast, too hard, or just right?

 It’s not that I don’t like Two Skate.
 Two Skate is a wonderful technique.
 It’s fast, fun and dynamic.
-My problem with Two Skate is it disguises balance problems.
-Often skiers who use Two Skate/Offset everywhere don’t even know they have a stability problem.
+The problem is that Two Skate disguises balance problems.
+Skiers who use Two Skate/Offset everywhere usually don’t know they have a balance problem.